Chocolate poppy seed cake with a luscious vanilla buttercream layer, coffee dipped biscuits and a decadent dark chocolate glaze.

 An aromatic base made with egg whites and lots of crunchy poppy seeds, a vanilla buttercream layer, a bit of coffee, and a thick layer of chocolate on top of everything.
 It is sooooo good!

-I don't know about you, but when it comes to baking I do like have a little bit of something more to do sometimes.
-I do love the simplest, easiest cake recipes like this Easy Apricot Cake or this Biscuit Apple Cake as well, they are always the first choice.
+I don't know about you, but when it comes to baking, I like to have a little bit of something more to do sometimes.
+I love the simplest, easiest cake recipes like Romanian Biscuit Salami, Easy Apricot Cake or Blackberry Crumble Pie, as well, they are always the first choice.

-But from time to time I like taking the time to try a new cake recipe, make something more elaborate like this poppy seed chocolate cake, this Egyptian Hazelnut Cake or a fondant decorated cake.
+But from time to time, I like to try a new cake recipe or make something more elaborate, like this poppy seed chocolate cake, this Egyptian Hazelnut Cake, or a fondant-decorated cake.

 Tips for making Romanian Tosca

-- The most important tip: use a digital kitchen scale (Amazon affiliate link).
-I would not even attempt making the Tosca without a scale, precission is important and cup measuring is just not good enough in this case.
+The most important tip is to use a digital kitchen scale (the Amazon affiliate link opens in a new tab).
+I wouldn’t try making the Tosca cake without a scale; precision is key, and measuring by cups isn’t accurate enough for this recipe.

-- To make the pudding for the vanilla buttercream, I used a pudding powder mix that needs to be cooked, so not instant pudding powder.
-This is basically just corn starch mixed with vanilla aroma, so you can definitely replace it with corn starch and pure vanilla extract.
-You will need 40 g/ 1.4 oz/ ⅓ cup and 1 teaspoon pure vanilla extract.
+For the vanilla buttercream pudding, I used a pudding powder that needs to be cooked, not the instant kind.
+It's basically cornstarch with vanilla flavoring, so you can substitute it with 40g (⅓ cup) cornstarch and 1 teaspoon pure vanilla extract.

 Ingredients